MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOSdnProvider.md

 ## DESCRIPTION
-This command receives two parameters, the Identity (ID) of the Hive and the License key of the Hive.
+This Cmdlet creates a new Software-Defined Networking, and it receives two parameters, the Identity (ID) of the Hive and the License key of the Hive.

 ## EXAMPLES